ghettosh/ghettocloud/README.md

 OpenBSD Cloud
 -------------

 This is a lab project.
-In a sentence, it's a framework I use to rapidly provis- ion OpenBSD virtual machines.
+In a sentence, it's a framework I use to rapidly provision OpenBSD virtual machines.

 It provides me with the ability to do the following: